andycasey/ads/docs/tutorials/libraries.md

 library.save()
 ```

 If the document is already in the library then it won't be duplicated.
-In this way the :class:`ads.Library` object behaves like a :func:`set`, but here you can use addition and subtraction operators, which is unlike a :func:`set` and more like a :func:`list`.
+In this way the {class}`ads.Library` object behaves like a :func:`set`, but here you can use addition and subtraction operators, which is unlike a :func:`set` and more like a :func:`list`.

 To remove a document:
 ```python